klepas/fuckyouimaplatypus-site/index.md

 : This workshop will cover all (currently) known attack vectors of local user privilege escalation on the [Windows operating system](https://pbs.twimg.com/media/DAZsE2VUQAA_bpZ.jpg)
 : Attendee requirements: administrative access to a laptop with the ability to install tools, disable firewalls or virus scanners, and a player to run VirtualBox/VMWare images.
 : Sagi has worked in penetration testing for 6+ years.
 During his career Sagi has achieved various highly-regarded technical certifications (OSCP, OSCE, CREST CCT (App), GXPN).
 Sagi's passion is mainly focused around security training and education in which he presented, developed, and contributed several hacking challenges (CTFs) to security conferences and the global information security community.

+VJ'ing (1hr)
+(Friday night and Saturday night)
+: By disaster girl
+: VJ'ing a mix of video and generative graphics onto trees and tents : A walkthrough on the history of VJ'ing, what VJ'ing is today, and how to VJ - including rundown on various tools and processes
+: You can test your VJ skills on Saturday night

+### DJ

+Friday Night
+: By skooch

+Saturday Night
+: Industrial Dark Techno DJ set by Wolf Stansson + Disaster Girl VJ'ing : Rockin' out by skooch

+Sunday Day
+: Improvised electronic music by Wolf Stansson

 ### Menu
 Friday Dinner